 Living in Washington, Oregon, or Idaho

-Applying for a books, clay, drawing, painting, glass, jewelry/metals, paper, letterpress, or wood class
+Applying for a books, clay, drawing, painting, glass, jewelry/metals, paper, letterpress, or wood workshop

 If you apply for full scholarship you are encouraged to also apply for work-study.